openbible-io/en_ult/README.md

 * extraneous implied information
 * unclear or unnatural use of pronouns or conjunctions
-* wording that could cause a translation issue *implied information that is important for comprehension *original information lost
+* wording that could cause a translation issue

-**ULB Luke 12:1-3**

-Original:
+* implied information that is important for comprehension
+* original information lost

+#### ULB Luke 12:1-3

+Original, ASV text:

 v.
 1 In the meantime, when the many thousands of the multitude were gathered together, insomuch that they trod one upon another, he began to say to his disciples first of all, Beware you of the leaven of the Pharisees, which is hypocrisy.